urmi1504046/Array/README.md

 Note: Python does not have built-in support for arrays, but Python Lists can be used instead.

-Create an array containing mango names:
+Create an array containing fruit names:

     fruit = ['banana', 'orange', 'mango']